Smoking and Vaping

 • Implementing statewide evidence-based programs and initiatives such as the Achievement Program and Quit Victoria resources.

-The team support secondary schools in the South Coast through the actions outlined in the Smoke and Vape-Free Toolkit For Secondary Schools.
-The toolkit supports the application of a whole-school approach to prevent vaping.
-This includes policy review, display of ‘No Smoking or Vaping’ signs, resources for parents and carers, and vaping prevention education resources.
+The team support schools in the South Coast through the actions outlined in the Smoke and Vape-Free Toolkit For Schools.
+The resources in this toolkit use a whole-school approach to health and wellbeing based on five domains; leadership and commitment, healthy physical environment, healthy culture, student teaching and learning, supported staff, and families and community partnerships.

-During Term 2 - 3 2025 the team ran the South Coast Smoke and Vape-Free School Challenge.
-The challenge encouraged Year 7 and 8 students to take on the role of community health researchers to create innovative and engaging campaigns that promote a smoke and vape-free future for everyone.
-The challanged has now closed.
-Schools can express their interest to participate in 2026 by contacting prevention@basscoasthealth.org.au.
+The team are running the South Coast Smoke and Vape-Free School Challenge during Term 2 - 3 2026.
+The challenge encourages Year 8 students to take on the role of community health researchers to create innovative and engaging campaigns that promote a smoke and vape-free future.
+Schools can participate by contacting prevention@basscoasthealth.org.au.

 Useful school resources: